 One of the pastimes at our family cottage near the Bruce Pensinsula National Park is wildlife photography.
-We’re not professionals by any means, although my brother Rob is much better at it than me.
-We don’t have the fancy gear needed to capture spectacular photographs of eagles in flight or big game animals at long range.
+We’re not professionals by any means, and we don’t have the fancy gear needed to capture spectacular photographs of eagles in flight or big game animals at long range.

-One class of animal that Rob enjoys capturing is insects.
+One class of animal that is not beyond our skills is insects.
 Some of the most beautiful of these are the moths and butterflies.
 They’re also easy to snap with a camera because they are pollinators, and they often sit still on attractive flowers with their wings spread wide.
 We also enjoy taking pictures of hummingbirds which are plentiful there.
 They migrate up in the warmest part of the summer.
 We have one of those trendy hummingbird feeders to draw them in.

 The little fellow was pollinating flowers and it moved like a hummingbird.
 It had something like a long beak.
 It could hover and you could see through its wings.
 Its wings moved in a blur, and they even made a humming noise.
 Yet, no bird could be this small.
 Even so, the creature was too big to be some sort of bee.

 We decided to shoot first and ask questions later.
 From the shots we took, we were able to find this animal using a field guide.
 I don’t mean a field guide to birds.
 We found it in a guide to insects.
 The species was the Hummingbird Moth (Hemaris thysbe).
 Some people call it the Clearwing Moth.

 They are a species of Hawkmoth.
 Of course, we hadn’t discovered anything new to real ecologists.
 This species was first identified by Johan Christian Farbricius in 1775.
 A similar species of hummingbird moth was described by the famous Carl Linnaeus in 1758.